viert/watchhog/README.md

 What?
 -----

 Watchhog is a fast log watcher, parser and indexer written on Python/C++.
-It takes log file you ask it to handle, reads it every minute (that's for example, actually you can freely configure the period option), parse with fast token parser easily configured with **pattern** option, saves the result to python structure, actually a list of dicts, then builds indexes you configure for fast searching and makes it available by http in JSON format.
+It takes a log file you ask it to handle, reads it once a minute from the last point up to the end (that's for example, actually you can freely configure the period option), parse with fast token parser easily configured with **pattern** option, saves the result to a python structure, actually a list of dicts, then builds indexes you configured for fast searching and makes it available by http in JSON format.

 Why?
 ----

 It's useful in my everyday tasks as system administrator.
-For example it solves the often task to answer the question "how much RPS do my server have just right now?" or to determine response timings.
+For example it helps to answer the question "how much RPS does my server have just right now?" or to determine response timings.

 Installation
 ------------

-Watchhog is carefully debianized and can be freely built and installed on Ubuntu Trusty.
-It also have to install easily with usual *setup.py* mechanism.
+Watchhog is carefully debianized and can be easily built and installed on Debian/Ubuntu systems.
+It should install easily with usual *setup.py* mechanism as well.
-You also have to install boost-python library to build the native parser.
-Anyway Watchhog has a pure-pythonic fallback parser though the python version of parser is dramatically slower.
+You also have to install boost-python library to build a native parser.
+Anyway Watchhog has a pure-pythonic fallback parser, that version of parser is dramatically slower though.
 *(Native parser is available on Linux systems.
-The installation script was hardcoded to check platform and would fail to build native extension on any other platform except Linux.
-The Mac OS X version will be soon available too)*
+The installation script is hardcoded to check platform and would fail to build native extension on any other platform.)*

 Configuration
 -------------

-By default Watchhog reads file `/etc/watchhog/watchhog.conf` as the main configuration.
-The following options are available:
+By default Watchhog reads the file `/etc/watchhog/watchhog.conf` as the main configuration file.
+The following configuration options are available:

 ```
 collectors_directory  /etc/watchhog/collectors
 ```
 Directory with collectors configurations.
-Will be described below

 ```
 log                   /var/log/watchhog.log